algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - Not deliver the final product on time.
 - Make the game not working/launching on the customer's hardware.
-- Do not respect the legislations regarding the copyrights.
+- To not credit regarding the copyrights.

 ## Change Control